tinaghimire/face_similarity/README.md

 ## Results

-- Will be uploaded soon....
+- Can be viewed in the result folder.